pepstock-org/Charba/README.md

    * `MatrixElement` and `MatrixElementOptions` classes for matrix charts.
    * `TreeMapElement` and `TreeMapElementOptions` classes for treemap charts.
    * `SankeyElement` and `SankeyElementOptions` classes for sankey charts.
-   * `ChoroplethElement` and `ChoroplethElementOptions` classes for GEO choropeth charts.
+   * `GeoFeatureElement` and `GeoFeatureElementOptions` classes for GEO choropeth charts.
- * add `GeoFeature` configuration element to `BubbleMap` chart.
+ * add `GeoFeatureElementOptions` configuration element to `BubbleMap` chart.
  * add `register` method to charts, where the controller type is not a CHART.JS out-of-the-box ones, in order to register then and act on the options if needed before instantiating a chart instance.
    * applied to matrix, sankey, treemap, choropleth, bubblemap, gauge and meter charts.
- * add element factories to matrix, sankey, treemap charts in order to manage defaults options once for all chart instances in the application.
+ * add options element factories to matrix, sankey, treemap, choropleth and bubblemap charts in order to manage defaults options once for all chart instances in the application.

 License
 -------